Chakra: Subtle body

 The classical eastern traditions, particularly those that developed in India during the 1st millennium AD, primarily describe nadi and chakra in a "subtle body" context.
 To them, they are in same dimension as of the psyche-mind reality that is invisible yet real.
 In the nadi and cakra flow the prana (breath, life energy).
 The concept of "life energy" varies between the texts, ranging from simple inhalation-exhalation to far more complex association with breath-mind-emotions-sexual energy.
 This prana or essence is what vanishes when a person dies, leaving a gross body.
 Some of this concept states this subtle body is what withdraws within, when one sleeps.
 All of it is believed to be reachable, awake-able and important for an individual's body-mind health, and how one relates to other people in one's life.
-This subtle body network of nadi and chakra is, according to some later Indian theories and many new age speculations, closely associated with emotions.
+This subtle body network of nadi and chakra is, according to some later Indian theories and many New Age speculations, closely associated with emotions.

-Hindu Tantra

-Esoteric traditions in Hinduism mention numerous numbers and arrangements of chakras, of which a classical system of six-plus-one, the last being the Sahasrara, is most prevalent.
-This seven-part system, central to the core texts of hatha yoga, is one among many systems found in Hindu tantric literature.
-Hindu Tantra associates six Yoginis with six places in the subtle body, corresponding to the six chakras of the six-plus-one system.

-The Chakra methodology is extensively developed in the goddess tradition of Hinduism called Shaktism.
-It is an important concept along with yantras, mandalas and kundalini yoga in its practice.
-Chakra in Shakta tantrism means circle, an "energy center" within, as well as being a term for group rituals such as in chakra-puja (worship within a circle) which may or may not involve tantra practice.
-The cakra-based system is a part of the meditative exercises that came to be known as yoga.

-Buddhist Tantra
+Buddhist tantra

 The esoteric traditions in Buddhism generally teach four chakras.
-In some early Buddhist sources, these chakras are identified as: manipura (navel), anahata (heart), vishuddha (throat) and ushnisha kamala (crown).
-In one development within the Nyingma lineage of the Mantrayana of Tibetan Buddhism a popular conceptualization of chakras in increasing subtlety and increasing order is as follows: Nirmanakaya (gross self), Sambhogakaya (subtle self), Dharmakaya (causal self), and Mahasukhakaya (non-dual self), each vaguely and indirectly corresponding to the categories within the Shaiva Mantramarga universe, i.e., Svadhisthana, Anahata, Visuddha, Sahasrara, etc. However, depending on the meditational tradition, these vary between three and six.
+In some Buddhist tantric sources, these chakras are identified as: manipura (navel), anahata (heart), vishuddha (throat) and ushnisha kamala (crown).
+In one development within the Nyingma lineage of the Mantrayana of Tibetan Buddhism, a popular conceptualization of chakras emerged, arranged in increasing subtlety and order.
+The names of the four basic Buddhist cakras are derived from the four kayas (bodies of the Buddha): nirmana (genitals), sambhoga (throat), dharmakaya (heart), and mahāsukha (crown of the head), which correspond to four of the seven chakras in the Shaiva Mantramarga universe, namely Svadhisthana, Anahata, Visuddha, and Sahasrara.
+However, depending on the meditational tradition, these vary between three and six.
 The chakras are considered psycho-spiritual constituents, each bearing meaningful correspondences to cosmic processes and their postulated Buddha counterpart.

 A system of five chakras is common among the Mother class of Tantras and these five chakras along with their correspondences are: